Danlif1/Whatsapp_poll_parser/README.md

 # Whatsapp_poll_parser
-Transferring polls from Whatsapp to google sheets
+Transferring polls from WhatsApp to Google sheets

-Before running the code don't forget to create a file called .env
+## Prerequisites
+All files are in the same directory.
+### credentials.json
+A file taken from console.cloud.google.com, you also need to enable Google sheet API.

+### .env
+A file written by you.

 It should hold the variables: zip_name, chat_name, and sheet_id